DecisionToolkit/dsntk-book/src/user-guide/commands.md

 ## srv

 Runs ^dsntk as a service.
-To display all available options of the **srv** command, run:
+To display all available options of the **srv** command, enter:

 ```shell
 $ dsntk help srv
 ```

-For a more detailed description of **srv** command, please refer to [Serving DMN models](subcommands/command-srv.md).
+^subcommand-srv-ref

 ## edm

 Evaluates DMN model.
-To display all available options of the **edm** command, run:
+To display all available options of the **edm** command, enter:

 ```shell
 $ dsntk help edm
 ```

-For a more detailed description of **edm** command, please refer to [Evaluating DMN models](subcommands/command-edm.md).
+^subcommand-edm-ref

 ## edt

 Evaluates decision table.
-To display all available options of the **edt** command, run:
+To display all available options of the **edt** command, enter:

 ```shell
 $ dsntk help edt
 ```

-For a more detailed description of **edt** command, please refer to [Evaluating decision tables](subcommands/command-edt.md).
+^subcommand-edt-ref

 ## efe

 Evaluates FEEL expression.
-To display all available options of the **efe** command, run:
+To display all available options of the **efe** command, enter:

 ```shell
 $ dsntk help efe
 ```

-For a more detailed description of **efe** command, please refer to [Evaluating FEEL expressions](subcommands/command-efe.md).
+^subcommand-efe-ref

 ## pdm

 Parses DMN model.
-To display all available options of the **pdm** command, run:
+To display all available options of the **pdm** command, enter:

 ```shell
 $ dsntk help pdm
 ```

-For a more detailed description of **pdm** command, please refer to [Parsing DMN models](subcommands/command-pdm.md).
+^subcommand-pdm-ref

 ## pdt

 Parses decision table.
-To display all available options of the **pdt** command, run:
+To display all available options of the **pdt** command, enter:

 ```shell
 $ dsntk help pdt
 ```

-For a more detailed description of **pdt** command, please refer to [Parsing decision tables](subcommands/command-pdt.md).
+^subcommand-pdt-ref

 ## pfe

 Parses FEEL expression.
-To display all available options of the **pfe** command, run:
+To display all available options of the **pfe** command, enter:

 ```shell
 $ dsntk help pfe
 ```

-For a more detailed description of **pfe** command, please refer to [Parsing FEEL expressions](subcommands/command-pfe.md).
+^subcommand-pfe-ref

 ## tdm

 Tests DMN model.
-To display all available options of the **tdm** command, run:
+To display all available options of the **tdm** command, enter:

 ```shell
 $ dsntk help tdm
 ```

-For a more detailed description of **tdm** command, please refer to [Testing DMN models](subcommands/command-tdm.md).
+^subcommand-tdm-ref

 ## tdt

 Tests decision table.
-To display all available options of the **tdt** command, run:
+To display all available options of the **tdt** command, enter:

 ```shell
 $ dsntk help tdt
 ```

-For a more detailed description of **tdt** command, please refer to [Testing decision tables](subcommands/command-tdt.md).
+^subcommand-tdt-ref

 ## tfe

 Tests FEEL expression.
-To display all available options of the **fte** command, run:
+To display all available options of the **fte** command, enter:

 ```shell
 $ dsntk help tfe
 ```

-For a more detailed description of **tfe** command, please refer to [Testing FEEL expressions](subcommands/command-tfe.md).
+^subcommand-tfe-ref

 ## xdm

 Exports DMN model.
-To display all available options of the **xdm** command, run:
+To display all available options of the **xdm** command, enter:

 ```shell
 $ dsntk help xdm
 ```

-For a more detailed description of **xdm** command, please refer to [Exporting DMN models](subcommands/command-xdm.md).
+^subcommand-xdm-ref

 ## xdt

 Exports decision table.
-To display all available options of the **xdt** command, run:
+To display all available options of the **xdt** command, enter:

 ```shell
 $ dsntk help xdt
 ```

-For a more detailed description of **xdt** command, please refer to [Exporting decision tables](subcommands/command-xdt.md).
+^subcommand-xdt-ref

 ## xfe

 Exports FEEL expression.
-To display all available options of the **xfe** command, run:
+To display all available options of the **xfe** command, enter:

 ```shell
 $ dsntk help xfe
 ```

-For a more detailed description of **xfe** command, please refer to [Exporting FEEL expressions](subcommands/command-xfe.md).
+^subcommand-xfe-ref

 ## rdt

 Recognizes decision table.
-To display all available options of the **rdt** command, run:
+To display all available options of the **rdt** command, enter:

 ```shell
 $ dsntk help rdt
 ```

-For a more detailed description of **rdt** command, please refer to [Recognizing decision tables](subcommands/command-rdt.md).
+^subcommand-rdt-ref

 ## exs

 Saves the examples.
-To display all available options of the **exs** command, run:
+To display all available options of the **exs** command, enter:

 ```shell
 $ dsntk help exs
 ```

-For a more detailed description of **exs** command, please refer to [Saving examples](subcommands/command-exs.md).
+^subcommand-exs-ref